sifis-home/wp3-solutions/group-applications/README.md

 **Then start the second client.
 It will listen to commands from the DHT.**
 OscoreAsRsClient -dht -name Client2

+**Full list of command line parameters:**
+The following is the full list of command line parameters supported by the OscoreAsRsClient application:
+*Usage: [ -name Name ] [ -gm URI ] [ -as URI ] [ -dht ] [-delay Seconds ]*
+- *-name*: Name/Role of this peer
+- *-gm*: Group Manager base URI
+- *-as*: Authorization Server base URI
+- *-dht*: Use DHT
+- *-delay*: - Delay in seconds before starting
+- *-help*: - Print help

+If the Group Manager or Authorization Server are running on a different host, the options *-gm* and *-as* can be used.

 **Use the following interactive script to send commands to the DHT (and trigger the clients)**
 python3 dht_rest_client.py